Helix-Track/Core/Documentation/Permissions/README.md

 # Permissions engine

-Each core operation must be verified against the permissions engine.
-For example, executing the operation for obtaining the list of projects:
+Each HelixTrack Core operation must be verified against the Permissions engine.
+For example, obtaining the list of projects operation:

-- Method start
+- Operation (API method) start
-- Request the approval from the permissions engine
+- Request the approval from the Permissions engine
-- Result is returned: success or failure
+- The permissions result is returned: success or failure
-- If success, execute the operation and return the result
+- If it is success, the operation is executed and its result returned
-- If failure, abort the executiom.
+- If it is failure, the operation is aborted and error returned

 ## Evaluating the permissions